-LINC (Language Instruction for Newcomers to Canada) or in French, Cours de Langue pour les Immigrants au Canada (CLIC), is funded by the federal government, Immigration, Refugees, and Citizenship Canada, and is free for all participants.
+LINC (Language Instruction for Newcomers to Canada) and CLIC (Cours de Langue pour les Immigrants au Canada), are funded by the federal government, Immigration, Refugees, and Citizenship Canada, and are free for all participants.

-This program and its curriculum are specifically designed for newcomers to Canada (landed immigrants and convention refugees) who are 18 years of age or older and able to prove immigration status.
-For specific documents required and to learn more about the YMCA Coordinated Language Assessment and Referral Services.
+This program and its curriculum are specifically designed for newcomers to Canada (permanent residents and convention refugees) who are 18 years of age or older and able to prove immigration status.
+For specific documents required and to learn more about YMCA Coordinated Language Assessment and Referral Services,

 Please note you must call to book a language assessment appointment.
 416-925-5462 Monday through Friday, from 9 a.m. to 5 p.m.

-ESL (English as a Second Language) or FLS (French as a Second Language) is funded by the provincial government, Ministry of Citizenship and Immigration.
+ESL (English as a Second Language) and FSL (French as a Second Language) are funded by the provincial government, Ministry of Citizenship and Immigration.

 These classes are open to immigrants as well as refugee claimants, Canadian citizens, and individuals with a valid Minister's Permit.

-Language assessments for LINC and ESL classes are conducted by government funded language assessment and referral centres.
-Eligible immigrants receive a free language assessment based on the Canadian Language Benchmarks and a referral to the most appropriate language training program which includes both LINC and ESL programs.
+Language assessments for LINC/CLIC and ESL/FSL classes are conducted by government-funded language assessment and referral centres.
+Eligible immigrants are assessed based on the Canadian Language Benchmarks and referred to the most appropriate language training program which includes both LINC/CLIC and ESL/FSL programs.
 Learn more about the YMCA Coordinated Language Assessment and Referral Services.